Russ Fox

 Arguably better than the verbal/text explanation of the “Matrix” ideas, covered over many pages, is the convenient “Matrix Theory: Starting Hand Charts” shown as Appendix C. Fairly easy to follow, the charts can quickly translate - “I’m in the small blind with AQ suited and there have been two limpers and a raise to me.
 What should I do?” - into sound advice in the form of a simple boxed answer.
 Overall, the Matrix Theory is a unique, well thought out tool for helping to understand what (and how) hands should be played while contemplating many factors.

-Toward the end of the book, the authors shift focus to a more personal, less technical, aspect of the game; touching upon topics that, while perhaps not as widely considered by others, have an influential impact on any poker player’s mindset, performance and forward progress.
+Toward the end of "Mastering No-Limit Hold'em: A Guide Cash Games," the authors shift focus to a more personal, less technical, aspect of the game; touching upon topics that, while perhaps not as widely considered by others, have an influential impact on any poker player’s mindset, performance and forward progress.
 Pointing out that poker “is the science of decision making”, they stress the importance of “managing your mind” - by discussing (among other things) ways to avoid tilt, and the importance of maintaining a balance between one’s mental and physical states.
 They help us understand that “reading oneself” is conceivably a greater skill than picking up tells on opponents.
 In addition, they offer suggestions on “managing your game” away from the table as well – in the form of taking notes; thinking and reading about poker; keeping records and journals; bankroll considerations, and even when to take a break from poker.

 While they do not purport to writing magical formulas, or possessing the “Holy Grail” of No Limit Hold’em cash game secrets, Fox and Harker undoubtedly present a solid map for novice and intermediate No Limit players seeking a higher level of understanding of this complex game.
 Also sure to benefit are experienced Limit Hold’em players considering the switch.
 Considering the amount of interrelated subjects covered, the authors have laid out significant material in an organized manner that lends itself to being a timeless reference for years to come.